iashishbhandari/ABNetworkKit/README.md

 ###  ABOperationProtocol

-A Operation struct needs to be created for attaching HTTP requests to the `ABNetworkDispatcher`.
+An Operation struct needs to be created for attaching HTTP requests to the `ABNetworkDispatcher`.
 It will conform to `ABOperationProtocol`

 ```swift